Preparing Garden Soil for Growing Hostas

 The process of decomposition of organic matter requires Nitrogen which is drawn from the soil around it.
 This means there is less Nitrogen available in the soil for you Hosta which can stunt the growth of the plant and you may have to add some fertilizer in the Spring to account for the deficit.

-Nitrogen and other nutrients will be added to the soil if the organic matter has full decomposed so always wait for around a year for materials to compost before amending the soil for planting or applying as a mulch.
+Nitrogen and other nutrients will be added to the soil if the organic matter has fully decomposed so always wait for around a year for materials to compost before amending the soil for planting or applying as a mulch.

 Add Mulch Every Spring